An interview with Ynot’s Jay Kopita

 I feel it enlightens the masses and provides an outlet that many people either need to rely on, or it provides an enhancement to an already enriched sexual lifestyle.
 Either way… you live once.
 Experiencing sexual gratification in ways that excite, challenge and enhance your experience is a healthy way to live as sexual beings.

 7. What do you believe is the future of Sex-Tech, and where do you hope it goes from here?

 I believe that as more opportunities become available, less repression and dark-ages thinking becomes a thing of the past, and more people become mobile and travel more, the sky is the limit.
-I only hope that the culture of texting and less social behaviour doesn’t translate into sex-tech becoming a complete replacement for personal and physical encounters.
-But unfortunately for many I think that is where it is heading.
+I only hope that the culture of texting and less social behavior doesn’t translate into sex-tech becoming a complete replacement for personal and physical encounters.
+But unfortunately for many, I think that is where it is heading.